bem-site/bem-method/blog/doc-update-1/doc-update-1.en.md

 Here is the list of new features of documentation that were implemented:

 * Now we are able to show source files of blocks from all levels involved in the assembly.
-To see links to all the files of the block from all levels, you need to open a new tab of the block description — ((https://en.bem.info/libs/bem-components/v2/desktop/button/sources/ Sources)).
+To see links to all the files of the block from all levels, you need to open a new tab of the block description — [Sources](https://en.bem.info/libs/bem-components/v2/desktop/button/sources/ ).
 Thus, for example, for a desktop block there will be a set of files from desktop and common levels.
 * We are able to show additional levels for the complex block examples from an ”Examples“ tab.
 For this we created a separate tab called ”custom blocks“ that contains links to all additional files.
 * We also are able to show the dependencies for all examples in ”deps“ tab.
 * We now highlight and format all code examples.
 We add formatting and highlighting of the code in BEMJSON and HTML tabs.